Indrara/Indrara/README.md

 # I'm currently learning

-🖥️ Docker

-🌐 JavaScript Frameworks

-💡 Exploring Machine Learning

-📊 Data Visualization Techniques

-🔐 Cybersecurity Fundamentals
+🖥️ I'm programming an emulator in Java

+🌐 developing a JobTracking app

+💡 currently studying Communication and Computer Networks as well as Information Security